learn-co-curriculum/school-domain-querying/TUTORIAL.md

   persisted? ? update : insert
 end
 ```

+You've just finished the `course` spec.
+Give yourself a pat on the back before moving on to the `department`!

 ##lib/department.rb

 For the department class, you will find a lot of the same patterns apply, feel free to use the code you've already written as a guide.
 With that being said, let's run `rspec` and see what we get. `undefined method 'create_table'` Sounds familiar, let's check out our Course class and see what we can find.